openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualSGX1FLCDCAPPrereqs.md

 The PSW only needs to be manually installed if you are running on Windows Server 2016 or a version of Windows client lower than 1709.
 It should be installed automatically with Windows Update on newer versions of Windows client and Windows Server 2019.
 You can check your version of Windows by running `winver` on the command line.
+Ensure that you have the latest drivers on Windows 10 and Windows Server 2019 by checking for updates and installing all updates.

 After unpacking the self-extracting ZIP executable, install the *PSW_EXE_RS2_and_before* version:
 ```cmd